lzulauf/qiemem_stages/stages/README.md

     - Fix clocked LFO performance issues to allow for six clocked LFOs.
     - Add bandlimiting to audio-rate LFOs to reduce aliasing on the original LFO shapes.
     - Make slow LFO mode correctly chain with standard mode, not advanced mode.
+    - Add flipped build for using Stages upside down.
+Huge thank you to James Everitt for implementing the driver changes and to chadwick for help testing!
 - [v1.2.2](https://github.com/qiemem/eurorack/files/10714684/stages-bipolar-v1.2.2.zip) (never officially released)
     - [Visual cheatsheet](https://raw.githubusercontent.com/qiemem/eurorack/bipolar/stages/resources/Stages%20Qiemem%20Cheatsheets.pdf) added by Philip Belesky! #44.
     - Rework random segments to use proper, variable-shape random LFO behavior.
 Suggested by breach on the old MI forum (pour one out). #3